SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-user-defined-lists.md

 5. Click **OK** to save the list in Settings and maintenance.

 The list is added to the **Lists** list.
-If you check the list in the list, the description will be displayed at the top of the **Lists** screen.
+If you check the list in the list, the description is displayed at the top of the **Lists** screen.

 As well as specifying a name and description for the list, you must [add items][1] to it.